stanford-crfm/levanter/docs/Blog-Post.md

   [OpenWebText](https://skylion007.github.io/OpenWebTextCorpus/) corpus.
 - Hot off the presses, we have a 1.5B model trained on the [Pile](https://pile.eleuther.ai/) corpus.
   This model is available [here](https://huggingface.co/stanford-crfm/levanter-gpt-pile).
-This model can serve as a baseline for future experiments.
+This model can serve as a common baseline for future experiments.

 # Future and Conclusion